Skip to content

 The signal used is called TCKEYREQ and this signal is sent to any tc thread based on some hinting techniques described in the chapter on the NDB API.

-The idea with sending it to the primary replica first is to avoid deadlocks which would easily happen if the writes are sent to replicas in any order.
+The idea of sending it to the primary replica first is to avoid deadlocks which would easily happen if the writes are sent to replicas in any order.

 There is no special signal to start a transaction.
-Start of a transaction is indicated by one bit in the TCKEYREQ signal.
+The start of a transaction is indicated by one bit in the TCKEYREQ signal.

-At the primary replica it will release the lock and commit the row change by installing the copy row into the row state and by writing the commit message into the REDO log buffer.
-After this any reader will see the new row state.
-Next the primary replica will send COMMITTED to DBTC.
+At the primary replica, it will release the lock and commit the row change by installing the copied row into the row state and writing the commit message into the REDO log buffer.
+After this, any reader will see the new row state.
+Next, the primary replica will send COMMITTED to DBTC.

-In RonDB all tables default to use the Read Backup feature added in MySQL Cluster 7.5.
-For those tables the primary replica will not release the locks in the Commit phase, instead it will wait with releasing locks until the Complete phase.
+In RonDB, all tables default to use the Read Backup feature added in MySQL Cluster 7.5.
+For those tables, the primary replica will not release the locks in the Commit phase.
+Instead, it will wait to release locks until the Complete phase.

-When receiving the COMMITTED signal in DBTC the behaviour depends on if the table is a READ BACKUP table or not.
-If it isn't DBTC will send an ack to the API using the TCKEYCONF signal.
+When receiving the COMMITTED signal in DBTC the behavior depends on whether the table is a read backup table or not.
+If it isn’t, DBTC will send an ack to the API using the TCKEYCONF signal.
 In parallel it will send the COMPLETE signal to the last backup replica.
-In the complete phase the backup replicas will release the locks and commit the row changes.
+In the complete phase, the backup replicas will release the locks and commit the row changes.
 It will also release operation records and any other memory attached to the operation.

-The primary replica will send COMPLETED back to DBTC.
-At this point the READ BACKUP tables will send TCKEYCONF.
-After executing the COMPLETED in DBTC the transaction is committed and we have released all records belonging to the transaction.
+The primary replica will send COMPLETD back to DBTC.
+At this point, the read backup tables will send TCKEYCONF.
+After executing the COMPLETD in DBTC the transaction is committed and we have released all records belonging to the transaction.

 A final part is happening in the background.
-The NDB API when receiving TCKEYCONF indicating transaction commit will send TC_COMMIT_ACK to the DBTC.
-This will generate a number of REMOVE_MARKER_ORD signals.
-These signals clear transaction state that we needed to keep around when for some reason the NDB API didn't receive the confirmation of the commit decision.
+When receiving TCKEYCONF, indicating transaction commit, the NDB API will send TC_COMMIT_ACK to the DBTC.
+This will generate several REMOVE_MARKER_ORD signals.
+These signals clear transaction state that we needed to keep around when for some reason the NDB API didn’t receive the confirmation of the commit decision.

-A final note is that most of these signals are sent as packed signals.
-This is true for LQHKEYCONF, COMMIT, COMMITTED, COMPLETE, COMPLETED and REMOVE_MARKER_ORD.
+Most of these signals are sent as packed signals.
+This is true for LQHKEYCONF, COMMIT, COMMITTED, COMPLETE, COMPLETD and REMOVE_MARKER_ORD.
 This saves 12 bytes of overhead for each of those signals in the transporter part.
-Cost of sending data over TCP/IP sockets is a large part of the cost of executing distributed transactions.
+The cost of sending data over TCP/IP sockets is a large part of the cost of executing distributed transactions.

 Basic read transaction#